QubesOS/qubes-doc/InstallNvidiaDriver.md

 The NVIDIA proprietary driver works **much** more stable than nouveau, so it's good idea to install it.
 But this is somehow complicated: First - download it from nvidia.com site.
 Here "NVIDIA-Linux-x86\_64-260.19.44.run" is used.
 Copy it to dom0.
 Every next step is done in dom0.

+See [this page](/wiki/CopyToDomZero) for instruction on how to transfer files to Dom0 (where there is normallyno networking).

 Userspace components
 --------------------